Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 ```

 ### Franchise Queries
-To answer the business questions about how our overall Franchise business is doing we'll need create the three following queries.
+To answer the business questions about how our overall Franchise business is doing we'll need to create the three following queries.
 All of the columns required for these exist in the ORDERS table and no joining of tables are required.

 1. Top 10 Countries Based on Revenue in a Time Window
 2. Top 10 Truck Brands Based on Revenue in a Time Window